The Multivariate Herglotz-Nevanlinna Class: Superresolution: Superresolution phenomenon

 Regardless to say that any similar superresolution statement referring to a higher degree interpolatory data, containing as a subset the affine part of the Taylor polynomial at the origin, can be derived from Theorem \ref{Thm:Superresolution-ball}.
+To be more precise, the distance between jets of degree one of two functions is always less than or equal than the distance between their jets of higher degree.